 They also cater for vegetarians.
 My cousin ordered the vegetarian option of the Sandwich of the Day for R 84 (see below left).
 We didn't know that it was an open sandwich, but it was tasty nonetheless.
 My husband and I ordered the Chef's Cheese Platter to try something different (see below right).
 It costs R165 and includes the chef's selection of 5 Fairview cheeses, freshly baked breads, cured meats, homemade dip, chutney and preserves.
 It was super tasty, but I personally prefer my usual standard 10 cheeses for R118 as I feel it's better value for money, and, I get to choose my own cheeses.

 They also offer cakes and desserts.
 My Granny ordered the Baked Cheesecake with berry compote for R50 (see below).
-Although tasty, it was not amazing, but it's ideal for those with a sweet tooth (like Granny).
+It was tasty and ideal for those with a sweet tooth (like Granny).

 Contact: +27 21 863 2450 (Fairview) or +27 21 863 3609 (Goatshed)